About

 Dr. Hamilton has served as the Richard von Weizsäcker Professor and as the Austrian Marshall Plan Foundation Professor at SAIS.
 He was the Founding Director of the SAIS Center for Transatlantic Relations, named consistently in annual peer-reviewed surveys conducted by the University of Pennsylvania as the #1 university-affiliated think tank in Washington, DC and among the top 10 in the world.
 For fifteen years he also served as Executive Director of the American Consortium for EU Studies, designated by the European Commission as the EU Center of Excellence Washington, DC.

 Dr. Hamilton is the Director of the Atlantic Basin Initiative, a network of African, European, South, Central and North American Eminent Persons, research institutes and private sector leaders that explores the changing dynamics among the four continents of the Atlantic Basin with regard to energy, economic growth and human development, values and security.
-He is a member of the advisory board of the Atlantic Dialogues, sponsored by the Policy Center for the New South in Morocco, and has been a leading member of the Jean Monnet Network on Atlantic Studies and the Atlantic Future project among a dozen research institutes mapping trends, perspectives connections being forged across the Atlantic space.
+He served as a member of the advisory board of the Atlantic Dialogues, sponsored by the Policy Center for the New South in Morocco, and has been a leading member of the Jean Monnet Network on Atlantic Studies and the Atlantic Future project among a dozen research institutes mapping trends, perspectives connections being forged across the Atlantic space.

 He has held a variety of senior positions in the U.S. Department of State, including Deputy Assistant Secretary for European Affairs, responsible for NATO, OSCE and transatlantic security issues, Nordic-Baltic and Balkan Affairs; U.S. Special Coordinator for Southeast European Stabilization; Associate Director of the Policy Planning Staff for two U.S. Secretaries of State; Director for Policy in the Bureau of European Affairs; and Senior Policy Advisor to the U.S. Ambassador and U.S. Embassy in Germany.
 He also led international policy work for the Johns Hopkins-led National Center for the Study of Preparedness and Catastrophic Event Response (PACER), named as one of 5 U.S. National Centers of Excellence by the U.S. Department of Homeland Security.